Update Location

 Daddy long legs (Order Opiliones) are also called harvestmen and shepherd spiders.
 These members of the arachnid family are easily recognized by their 8 long, thin legs.
 Their legs are designed to fall off to help them escape predators.
 A detached leg can continue to twitch for up to an hour, distracting the predator while the daddy long leg hobbles away on 7 legs.

-They love the night life, often feeding on small insects.
-Unlike stories shared on the playground, daddy long legs are not venomous and their mouthparts are too small to pierce human skin.
+They love to come out at night, often feeding on small insects.
+Unlike stories shared on the playground, daddy long legs are not venomous.
 Daddy long legs are also known to congregate in large masses with their legs interlaced.
 When disturbed, they shake violently, causing the mass to vibrate.

-This misinformation comes from confusion surrounding the identity of cellar spiders (which are also commonly referred to as daddy longlegs spiders).
-Cellar spiders belong to a different classification of spiders, which is completely separate from daddy long legs.
+This misinformation comes from confusion surrounding cellar spiders, which are also commonly referred to as daddy long legs spiders.
+Cellar spiders are true spiders and belong to a different classification of arachnid (Pholcidae), which is completely separate from daddy long legs or harvestmen.
+While cellar spiders are venomous, their bite is considered medically insignificant and only causes a mild sting for most people.

 While daddy long legs are arachnids and have 8 legs, they're not true spiders (Order Araneae).
 Instead of fangs, daddy long legs have claws around their mouths (called chelicerae) for grasping prey.
 They have a single pair of eyes and a fused, rounded body while true spiders have 6-8 eyes and 2 distinct body parts.
 Unlike most true spiders, daddy long legs cannot produce silk and weave webs; instead, they ambush their prey like wolf spiders.

-Daddy long legs eat spiders, earthworms, and other insects.
+You may not like them, but harvestmen are actually helping you out.
+Daddy long legs eat spiders, earthworms and other insects.
 They'll also scavenge for dead insects, decaying plant material and insect eggs if live prey isn't available.
 Because they like to eat garden pests like aphids, it's beneficial to have them in your garden.